groonga/groonga/doc/source/install/debian.rst

 Install groonga-munin-plugins package::

-  % sudo apt-get install -y -V groonga-munin-plugins
+  % sudo apt install -y -V groonga-munin-plugins

 There is a package that provides MySQL compatible normalizer as a Groonga plugin.